HEALTH announce new collaboration with Poppy, 'Dead Flowers'

 Poppy, meanwhile, released her debut album ‘Flux’ last month.
 In a four-star review, NME wrote: “Ultimately ‘Flux’ feels like a record about holding clear boundaries, constantly shifting in the face of set expectations, and following your creative gut instead.”

-In September, the Boston artist launched Roblox’s new ‘Listening Parties’ feature, making her latest album available through “all of the [Roblox] experiences” and participating in a Q&A on the platform.
+In September, the Boston artist launched Roblox’s new ‘Listening Parties’ feature, making her latest studio effort available through “all of the [Roblox] experiences” and participating in a Q&A on the platform.